arizonat/CIS565-FinalProject/README.md

 ### General Approach

 The general approach to all of the above algorithms for collision avoidance is to model all velocities of every agent that *will* results in a collision.
 Then, if the current velocity is inside the set of colliding-velocities, to find the velocity nearest to the original, but is no longer in the set of colliding velocities.
+The primary differences between the 3 algorithms attempted here are what consistitutes the boundaries defining colliding/restricted velocities and how to compute the best velocity from the set of non-colliding velocities.

+The latest approach with the most stable results are provided by HRVO, and it is extended here on CUDA by utilizing ideas from the ClearPath paper and Snape's HRVO implementation.
+The algorithm is thus:

+Parallelized across agents:
+ * For each agent find its neighbors

+Parallelized across neighbors:
+* For each neighbor, compute the
+* For each neighbor, compute the HRVO between the original agent and the neighbor

+Parallelized across HRVOs:
+* Compute the intersections between each HRVO with all boundaries of all other HRVOs
+* Compute the projection of the original agent's desired velocity onto all the boundaries relating to it
+* Compute the proejction of the maximum velocity of each agent onto all the boundaries relating to it
+* The resulting points are all the possible velocity candidates relating to their respective agents

+Parallelized across candidates:
+* Compute valid candidates (ones that are not inside any other HRVO region)

+Parallelized across agents:
+* From their respective candidate lists, pick the best valid candidate

 ### Optimizations